 NATO and Iraq are engaged in political dialogue and practical cooperation aimed at developing the capacity of Iraq’s security forces, its defence and security institutions, and its national defence academies.
 Following the defeat of ISIS/Daesh in Iraq and the restoration of sovereign control of all its territory in late 2017, NATO scaled up its training and advising efforts in Iraq at the government’s request.
-In February 2021, Allies decided to expand the activities and increase the size of NATO’s training mission in Iraq.
+In February 2021, NATO defence ministers agreed to expand the NATO Mission in Iraq, as requested by the Iraqi government.

 NATO Secretary General Jens Stoltenberg and Foreign Minister of Iraq Mr Fuad Mohammad Hussein (September 2020)

 - Iraq is one of a range of countries beyond the Euro-Atlantic area – often referred to as "partners across the globe" – with which NATO is developing relations.